-SMFG became a signatory to the Carbon Disclosure Project (CDP) in February 2005.
+SMFG is a signatory to the Carbon Disclosure Project (CDP).
 Under the CDP, institutional investors and financial institutions concerned over the issue of climate change cooperate in requesting companies operating on a global scale to submit written reports on their policies and initiatives on environmental issues.
 The responses received are collated and issued in report form.